 -- Albus Dumbledore's description of Rita's writing (GF18)

-"Attractive blonde Rita Skeeter, forty-three, who’s savage quill has punctured many inflated reputations..."
+"Attractive blonde Rita Skeeter, forty-three, whose savage quill has punctured many inflated reputations..."

 -- Quick-Quotes Quill's transcription of "my name is Rita Skeeter, Daily Prophet reporter."
 (GF18)